damitasalmon/field-notes/docs/azure-soc-honeynet.md

 # Building a SOC + Honeynet in Azure (w/Live Traffic)
 ![Architecture Diagram](./assets/images/soc-honeynet/topology-diagram-2.png)

+!!! note
+  This is a complete walkthough of the process but is a different iteration than the github repo, therefore the stats and maps will vary.

 ## Overview

 In this project, I built a small-scale honeynet in Azure.
 It uses Log Analytics to ingest logs from various sources that Microsoft Sentinel would leverage to build attack maps, trigger alerts, and create incidents.
 I configured log collection on the insecure environment, set security metrics then observed the environment for 24 hours.
 After investigating the incidents that Microsoft Sentinel generated during that period, security controls were applied to address the incidents and harden the environment.
 A second 24-hour observation was conducted to collect new data on the security metrics post-remediation.
 The collected metrics were: